secureworks/pytune/README.md

 ### Download Win32 apps and PowerShell scripts

-If there are Win32 apps or PowerShell scripts to be delviered, you can donwload it through `download_apps` command.
+If there are Win32 apps or PowerShell scripts to be delviered, you can donwload it through `download_apps` and `get_remediations` command.

 Here is the example of the command.

 ```
-$ python3 pytune.py download_apps-m Windows_pytune_mdm.pfx
+$ python3 pytune.py download_apps -m Windows_pytune_mdm.pfx
 [*] downloading scripts...
 [!] scripts found!
 [*] #1 (policyid:f7e2c3b6-b57f-43fb-a17f-2feab218806b):